HicServices/RDMP/Documentation/CodeTutorials/PluginWriting.md

 This test has the same setup of the ForbiddenNames table, this time we create 3 batches which will go through our pipeline component in sequence (as would happen in normal execution where you could be processing millions of records in sub batches).
 It then creates one of three `IDataLoadEventListener` and passes the 3 batches in.

-The first test case `LoggerTestCase.ToConsole` creates a `ReusableLibraryCode.Progress.ThrowImmediatelyDataLoadEventListener`.  `ThrowImmediatelyCheckNotifier` ignores `OnProgress` messages, writes out `OnNotify` to the console and throws an Exception if there are any Error messages received.
+The first test case `LoggerTestCase.ToConsole` creates a `ThrowImmediatelyDataLoadEventListener`.
+This ignores `OnProgress` messages, writes out `OnNotify` to the console and throws an Exception if there are any Error messages received.

 ![To Console Output](Images/Version5ToConsoleOutput.png)